 Things to see and do on a solo Savannah staycation

 There is much to see and do in downtown Savannah.
 I focused on things that were outdoors on this trip.
-Here are my favourites for a solo staycation in Savannah:
+Here are my favourites:

 Historic Landmark District